Merabu/UFOs/README.md

-# UFOs
+# UFOs analysis

 ## purpose of this analysis.
+Dana wanted to provide a more in-depth analysis of UFO sightings by allowing the website users to filter for multiple criteria at the same time.
+She would also like to add table filters for the city, state, country, and shape.
 Utilizing JavaScript and HTML to filter UFO’s table sightings on multiple criteria

-### Dana wanted to provide a more in-depth analysis of UFO sightings by allowing the website users to filter for multiple criteria at the same time.
-She would also like to add table filters for the city, state, country, and shape.